Tate Gallery (horse): 1986: three-year-old season

 Tate Gallery began his second season in the Gladness Stakes over seven furlongs at the Curragh in which he was matched against older horses.
 He finished third behind the four-year-old Lidhame with Timeform reporting that he "hung left and lacked enthusiasm".
 Despite his poor effort at the Curragh he was sent to England for the 2000 Guineas at Newmarket Racecourse on 3 May.
 He was ridden by Tony Ives after O'Brien had first offered the ride to the recently retired Lester Piggott.
 He made no impact, coming home last of the fourteen finishers behind Dancing Brave and never raced again.

 Stud career

 Tate Gallery was retired to stud and became a breeding stallion for the Coolmore Stud in County Tipperary at an initial fee of 15,000 guineas.
 He died in an accident in 1990 at the age of seven.

-By far the best of his offspring was the exceptionally fast and precocious filly Lyric Fantasy, but he sired a few other good winners including Surrealist (Godolphin Stakes), Title Roll (King George Stakes) and Lee Artiste (Sandy Lane Stakes) He was also the damsire of the Prix de l'Abbaye winner Namid.
+Considered the best of his offspring was the fast and precocious filly Lyric Fantasy, but he sired a few other winners including Surrealist (Godolphin Stakes), Title Roll (King George Stakes) and Lee Artiste (Sandy Lane Stakes) He was also the damsire of the Prix de l'Abbaye winner Namid.